solaranamnesis/ottohahn/full-text-english.md

 ###### 1. URANIA.

 Round, lobed bodies with an obvious place of growth.
-Table II gives a larger image of an Urania (compared with Table 5, Fig. 1, the same picture).
+Table 2 gives a larger image of an Urania (compared with Table 5, Fig. 1, the same picture).
 One sees here: the acute general form, the outermost lobed edge (white, on the left), the folds, which develop while contracting, the place of growth.
 Even more clearly is the latter as a chalice, Table 4, Figure 3.

 Consolidated spiral-form Urania Table 3, Figure 5 and 6.